Joint Commission International Launches Global Patient Safety Awards to Recognize Innovative Healthcare Practices and Excellence

 News provided byJoint Commission International

-Nominations now open for healthcare organizations and national health authorities around the world that consistently demonstrate improvements in safe, quality patient care
+Nominations open for healthcare organizations, national health authorities around the world that demonstrate improvements in safe, quality patient care

-OAKBROOK TERRACE, Ill., April 21, 2026 /PRNewswire/ -- Joint Commission International (JCI) today launched the nomination process for its inaugural JCI Global Patient Safety Awards, which aim to celebrate and recognize excellence in patient safety and healthcare quality efforts internationally, as well as stimulate global knowledge sharing and learning.
-Nominations for the awards will be accepted through 8 June 2026.
-Details about the submission process can be found on JCI's website: https://jointcommission.org/en/about-us/recognizing-excellence/global-patient-safety-awards
+OAKBROOK TERRACE, Ill., April 21, 2026 /PRNewswire/ -- Joint Commission International (JCI) today launched the nomination process for its inaugural JCI Global Patient Safety Awards, which aim to recognize excellence in patient safety and healthcare quality efforts internationally, and stimulate global knowledge sharing and learning.
+Nominations will be accepted through 8 June 2026.
+Details about the submission process can be found on JCI's website: https://www.jointcommission.org/en/about-us/recognizing-excellence/global-patient-safety-awards

-The JCI Global Patient Safety Awards will recognize and elevate real-world, high impact patient safety practices outside the U.S. for two audiences:
+The JCI Global Patient Safety Awards will elevate patient safety practices outside the United States for two audiences:

 - Hospitals/health systems